alkacon/alkacon-oamp/com.alkacon.opencms.newsletter/readme.txt

 * Bug fixed
 - General comment

+1.0.3 - month day, 2009
+!
+Selectable option to send last newsletter to new subscribers

 1.0.2 - June 15th, 2009
 !
 Sending newsletters to OU users is now possible.
 - This version only works with OpenCms 7.5.0 or later!